 For me, it’s absolutely fascinating to see how from the “same” starting material (milk) different processes can yield so many different cheeses.
 The picture shows the cheeses (order from top to bottom): Tilsiter, Appenzeller, Gruyère, and Emmental.

-There is a huge amount of cheese typical for Switzerland.
+There is a huge amount of cheese typical for Switzerland and they are an integral part of Swiss cuisine.
 So, bon appétit and enjoy the tasting!